zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/vert/README.md

 <PageHeader />

-Use the **VERT** keyword to cuase the query processor to produce a report in vertical format rather than columnar.
+Use the **VERT** keyword to cause the query processor to produce a report in vertical format rather than columnar.

 ## Syntax